Kinto/kinto-changes/README.rst

 Advanced options
 ''''''''''''''''

-By default, the list of timestamps is available in the ``changes`` collection in the ``monitor`` bucket.
+By default, the list of changed collections is available in the ``changes`` collection in the ``monitor`` bucket.
 This can be specified in settings:

 ::